NHSDigital/dtos-service-insights/docs/user-guides/Set_up_local_database.md

     podman machine start
     ```

-- Checking that your MSSQL_SA_PASSWORD complies with the [password complexity policy](https://learn.microsoft.com/en-us/sql/relational-databases/security/)

-- If are using Podman Desktop, uninstall it and try Podman CLI instead
+- Allocating extra resources to the Podman virtual machine

 - Uninstalling Docker Desktop if it is installed

+- Reinstalling Podman

-If you cannot connect to the ‘localhost’ server, either update your hosts file to map the ‘localhost’ hostname to the IP address ‘127.0.0.1’, or use ‘127.0.0.1’ as the server instead of ‘localhost’.
+If you cannot connect to the ‘localhost’ server, either update your hosts file to map the ‘localhost’ hostname to the IP address ‘127.0.0.1’, or use ‘127.0.0.1’ as the server name instead of ‘localhost’.